cozy-creator/gen-server/README.md

 The plan is to release this all under a non-commercial usage license, and charge a licensing fee for those who want to use it commercially.
 I think this is a good balance between making the source-code available, allowing consumers to run locally, allowing devs to host their own instances (and not just rely on an API!), and yet still having a profitable business model that will make development sustainable.

+### Configuration and Environment Variables

+(TO DO)

+It's recommended to use the config.yaml file as a config-map if you're deployingthis in a Kubernetes environment.

 ### Building Docker Container

 ```sh